AlexanderZaytsev/active_model_pusher/README.md

 event: 'created',
 data: { id: 1 }
 ```
-Pusher operates with 4 things: channel, event, data and socket it.
+The original Pusher gem needs 4 things to be triggered: `channel`, `event`, `data` and optional `params`.
 They will be discussed below.

 ## Channels
 A `channel` value for a `Post` model will be one of the following: